Asian Studies

 Buddhism

-Common Area: Cross Cultural or Religious Studies
+Common Area: Cross-Cultural Studies or Religious Studies

 Survey of the Buddhist tradition, from its origins in ancient India through its evolution as a pan-Asian faith.
 Topics include the legends of the Buddha, the early monastic community, the emergence of Theravada and Mahayana teachings, Buddhist ethics and social philosophy, meditation traditions, and the later development of distinctive Tibetan, Chinese, and Japanese schools.
 Utilizes textual and anthropological sources.